sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 rc-update add net.enp0s25 default
 ```

 - for linux to be able to start the wireless interface, you need to install a microcode for it.
-This laptop needs the `sys-firmware/iwl6005-ucode` ebuild
+This laptop needs the `sys-firmware/iwl6005-ucode` ebuild:

 ```
 emerge sys-firmware/iwl6005-ucode